leochan778/YahooFinancials-Data-Scrape/README.md

 * Balance Sheet
 * Statement of Cash Flows

+> This repo is neither affiliated with nor sponsored by Yahoo.
 Ensure that you read Yahoo's [terms of service](https://policies.oath.com/us/en/oath/terms/otos/index.html).

 ## Usage
 Be nice to Yahoo. ***If you are scraping large amounts of data, you should do so incrementally***.